Government releases response to NSW liquor law review by the Hon. Ian Callinan AC QC

 For more information on the Government's response visit the Liquor & Gaming NSW website.

 Independent Liquor Law Review Report

 Community Drop-In Sessions

-Liquor & Gaming NSW is hosting a series of community drop in session to inform the public of the report's findings.
+Liquor & Gaming NSW hosted a series of community drop in sessions to inform the public of the report's findings.

 Visit the Liquor & Gaming NSW website for more information.

 The NSW Government released Hon Ian Callinan AC QC's independent review of the state's liquor laws to the public immediately after receiving it.